United States Invitational Young Physicists Tournament: History

 The United States sent teams to the International Young Physicists' Tournament several times in the 2000s, and achieved a second-place finish in 2005.
 The nonprofit United States Association for Young Physicists Tournaments was incorporated in 2005, initially for the purpose of supporting and training the US team as well as to spread the pedagogical methodology of preparing and conducting the "physics fight."
 In 2007, the USAYPT organized their own Young Physicists Tournament, inviting school-based teams from around the world to debate over a slate of four research problems.
 The one-day event at the North Carolina School of Science and Math (NCSSM) included five teams, all from the United States; Woodberry Forest School won the inaugural championship.

 The 2008 tournament, also at NCSSM, included the first "international" team: Brisbane Girls Grammar School.
 They faced Woodberry Forest School, a boys' boarding school in central Virginia.
-In the final physics fight, Brisbane's Sarah Thang and Samantha Luck outdueled Woodberry's Chris McLamb and Robert Bauer for the title.
+In the final physics fight, Brisbane's Sarah Thang and Samantha Luck outdueled Woodberry's Chris McLamb, Cameron Wilhoit and Robert Bauer for the title.

 For 2009 and 2010, the event was moved to Woodberry Forest School.
 Raffles Institution of Singapore beat out an eight-team field for the 2009 title.
 However, the "snowmaggedon" blizzard of February forced cancellation of the 2010 tournament.
 Instead, two informal mini-tournaments were held in April, one at Woodberry Forest School, one at the Harker School in California.

 The USIYPT moved to Oak Ridge Associated Universities for 2011 and 2012, and expanded to a two-day, six-round event.
 Teams and jurors toured Oak Ridge National Laboratory in between sets of physics fights, viewing the High Flux Isotope Reactor and the Spallation Neutron Source.
 Official sponsorship in 2011 came from the University of Tennessee department of physics, among others.
 The Harker School won in 2011; Rye Country Day School of New York won in 2012.
 Oak Ridge High School won the first-ever Clifford Swartz Trophy for top performance in the tournament's poster session.

 The 2014 tournament was held at the Harker School in San Jose, California.
 The Harker School won the title with playoff victories over Woodberry Forest School and Shenzhen Middle School on the "Magnet Stack" and "Ball Stack" problems.
 Guilderland High School of New York won the Clifford Swartz Trophy for best poster.

 In 2015, the USIYPT moved back to Woodberry Forest School.
 The final rounds were switched to a pool-play format.
 The Harker School and Woodberry Forest met twice in those final rounds, with Harker edging Woodberry 79-77 for the 2016 title.
 Other finalists included Rye Country Day, who were 1/10 of a point off Woodberry's pace; and first-time USIYPT participant Renmin University High School of Beijing, China.